osilander/bacterial-genomics-intro/ngs-mapping/index.rst

 Quality-based sub-selection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this section we want to sub-select reads based on the quality of the mapping.
+Finally, in this section we want to sub-select reads based on the quality of the mapping.
 It seems a reasonable idea to only keep good mapping reads.
 As the SAM-format contains at column 5 the :math:`MAPQ` value, which we established earlier is the "MAPping Quality" in Phred-scaled, this seems easily achieved.
 The formula to calculate the :math:`MAPQ` value is: :math:`MAPQ=-10*log10(p)`, where :math:`p` is the probability that the read is mapped wrongly.
 However, there is a problem!
 **While the MAPQ information would be very helpful indeed, the way that various tools implement this value differs.**
 A good overview can be found `here <https://sequencing.qcfail.com/articles/mapq-values-are-really-useful-but-their-implementation-is-a-mess/>`__.
-Bottom-line is that we need to be aware that different tools use this value in different ways and the it is good to know the information that is encoded in the value.
+The bottom-line is that we need to be aware that different tools use this value in different ways and the it is good to know the information that is encoded in the value.
 Once you dig deeper into the mechanics of the :math:`MAPQ` implementation it becomes clear that this is not an easy topic.
 If you want to know more about the :math:`MAPQ` topic, please follow the link above.

-For the sake of going forward, we will sub-select reads with at least medium quality as defined by |bowtie|:
+For the sake of going forward, we will sub-select reads with at least medium quality as defined by |bowtie|.
+Again, here  we use the ``samtools view`` tool, but this time use the ``-q`` option to select by quality.

 .. code:: bash

-   samtools view -h -b -q 20 mappings/evolved-6.sorted.dedup.bam > mappings/evolved-6.sorted.dedup.q20.bam
+   samtools view -h -b -q 20 my_mapped_sorted_dedup_concordant.bam > my_mapped_sorted_dedup_concordant.q20.bam

 - ``-h``: Include the sam header
 - ``-q 20``: Only extract reads with mapping quality >= 20